JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 Kotlin/JS provides the ability to transpile your Kotlin code, the Kotlin standard library, and any compatible dependencies to JavaScript.
 The current implementation of Kotlin/JS targets [ES5](https://www.ecma-international.org/ecma-262/5.1/).

 The recommended way to use Kotlin/JS is via the `kotlin.js` and `kotlin.multiplatform` Gradle plugins.
-They provide a central and convenient way to set up and control Kotlin projects targeting JavaScript.
+They let you easily set up and control Kotlin projects targeting JavaScript in one place.
 This includes essential functionality such as controlling the bundling of your application, adding JavaScript dependencies directly from npm, and more.
 To get an overview of the available options, check out the [Kotlin/JS project setup](js-project-setup.md) documentation.

 ## Use cases for Kotlin/JS

-There are numerous ways that Kotlin/JS can be used.
-To provide you some inspiration, here's a non-exhaustive list of scenarios in which you can use Kotlin/JS.
+There are numerous ways to use Kotlin/JS.
+Here is a non-exhaustive list of scenarios in which you can use Kotlin/JS:

 * **Write frontend web applications using Kotlin/JS**
     * Kotlin/JS allows you to **leverage powerful browser and web APIs** in a type-safe fashion.
-Create, modify and interact with elements in the Document Object Model (DOM), use Kotlin code to control the rendering of `canvas` or WebGL components, and enjoy access to many more of the features supported in modern browsers.
+Create, modify, and interact with the elements in the Document Object Model (DOM), use Kotlin code to control the rendering of `canvas` or WebGL components, and enjoy access to many more features that modern browsers support.
-    * Write **full, type-safe React applications with Kotlin/JS** using the [`kotlin-wrappers`](https://github.com/JetBrains/kotlin-wrappers) provided by JetBrains, which provide convenient abstractions and deep integrations for one of the most popular JavaScript frameworks. `kotlin-wrappers` also provides support for a select number of adjacent technologies like `react-redux`, `react-router`, or `styled-components`.
-Interoperability with the JavaScript ecosystem also means that you can also use third-party React components and component libraries.
+    * Write **full, type-safe React applications with Kotlin/JS** using the [`kotlin-wrappers`](https://github.com/JetBrains/kotlin-wrappers) provided by JetBrains, which provide convenient abstractions and deep integrations for React and other popular JavaScript frameworks.
+      `kotlin-wrappers` also provides support for a select number of adjacent technologies, like `react-redux`, `react-router`, and `styled-components`.
+Interoperability with the JavaScript ecosystem means that you can also use third-party React components and component libraries.
-    * Use the **[Kotlin/JS frameworks](#kotlin-js-frameworks)** that take full advantage of Kotlin concepts, its expressive power and conciseness.
+    * Use the **[Kotlin/JS frameworks](#kotlin-js-frameworks)**, which take full advantage of Kotlin concepts and its expressive power and conciseness.

 * **Write server-side and serverless applications using Kotlin/JS**
-    * The Node.js target provided by Kotlin/JS enables you to create applications that **run on a server** or get **executed on serverless infrastructure**.
-You benefit from the same advantages as other applications executing in a JavaScript runtime, such as **faster startup speed** and a **reduced memory footprint**.
+    * The Node.js target provided by Kotlin/JS enables you to create applications that **run on a server** or are **executed on serverless infrastructure**.
+This gives you all the advantages of executing in a JavaScript runtime, such as **faster startup** and a **reduced memory footprint**.
 With [`kotlinx-nodejs`](https://github.com/Kotlin/kotlinx-nodejs), you have typesafe access to the [Node.js API](https://nodejs.org/docs/latest/api/) directly from your Kotlin code.

 *  **Use Kotlin's [multiplatform](multiplatform.md) projects to share code with other Kotlin targets**
-    * All Kotlin/JS functionality can also be accessed when using the Kotlin `multiplatform` Gradle plugin.
+    * All the functionality of Kotlin/JS can also be accessed when using the Kotlin `multiplatform` Gradle plugin.
-    * If you have a backend written in Kotlin, you can **share common code** such as data models or validation logic with a frontend written in Kotlin/JS, allowing you to **write and maintain full-stack web applications**.
+    * If your backend is written in Kotlin, you can **share common code** such as data models or validation logic with a frontend written in Kotlin/JS, which allows you to **write and maintain full-stack web applications**.
-    * You could also **share business logic between your web interface and mobile apps** for Android and iOS, and avoid duplicating commonly used functionality like providing abstractions around REST API endpoints, user authentication, or your domain models.
+    * You can also **share business logic between your web interface and mobile apps** for Android and iOS, and avoid duplicating commonly used functionality, like providing abstractions around REST API endpoints, user authentication, or your domain models.

 * **Create libraries for use with JavaScript and TypeScript**
-    * You don't have to write your whole application in Kotlin/JS, either – you can also **generate libraries from your Kotlin code** that can be consumed as modules from any code base written in JavaScript or TypeScript, regardless of other frameworks or technologies used.
-This approach of **creating hybrid applications** allows you to leverage the competencies that you and your team might already have around web development, while helping you **reduce the amount of duplicated work**, and making it easier to keep your web target consistent with other targets of your application.
+    * You don't have to write your whole application in Kotlin/JS – instead, you can **generate libraries from your Kotlin code** that can be consumed as modules from any code base written in JavaScript or TypeScript, regardless of the other frameworks or technologies you use.
+This approach of **creating hybrid applications** allows you to leverage the competencies that you and your team might already have around web development while helping you **reduce the amount of duplicated work**, making it easier to keep your web target consistent with other targets of your application.

-Of course, this is not a complete list of how you can use Kotlin/JS to your advantage, but merely a selection of cherry-picked cases.
-We invite you to experiment with combinations of these use cases, and find out what works best for your project.
+Of course, this is not a complete list of all the ways you can use Kotlin/JS to your advantage, but merely some cherry-picked use cases.
+We invite you to experiment with different combinations and find out what works best for your project.

-Regardless of your specific use case, Kotlin/JS projects can use compatible **libraries from the Kotlin ecosystem**, as well as third-party **libraries from the JavaScript and TypeScript ecosystems**.
+Whatever your specific use case, Kotlin/JS projects can use compatible **libraries from the Kotlin ecosystem**, as well as third-party **libraries from the JavaScript and TypeScript ecosystems**.
 To use the latter from Kotlin code, you can either provide your own typesafe wrappers, use community-maintained wrappers, or let [Dukat](js-external-declarations-with-dukat.md) automatically generate Kotlin declarations for you.
-Using the Kotlin/JS-exclusive [dynamic type](dynamic-type.md) allows you to loosen the constraints of Kotlin's type system, allowing you to skip creating detailed library wrappers - at the expense of type safety.
+Using the Kotlin/JS-exclusive [dynamic type](dynamic-type.md) allows you to loosen the constraints of Kotlin's type system and skip creating detailed library wrappers, though this comes at the expense of type safety.

 Kotlin/JS is also compatible with the most common module systems: UMD, CommonJS, and AMD.
-Being able to [produce and consume modules](js-modules.md) means that you can interact with the JavaScript ecosystem in a structured manner.
+The ability to [produce and consume modules](js-modules.md) means that you can interact with the JavaScript ecosystem in a structured manner.

 ## Kotlin/JS frameworks

 Modern web development benefits significantly from frameworks that simplify building web applications.
-Here are examples of popular web frameworks for Kotlin/JS written by different authors:
+Here are a few examples of popular web frameworks for Kotlin/JS written by different authors:

 ### KVision